McCain holds 'Skywalker' presence over Capitol Hill, despite being ill, thousands of miles away

 “Did you hear me the first time?”
 Paul snapped when pressed by Fox News.

-With McCain out, and Paul a no, that means there are a maximum of 49 Republican yeas for Haspel.
+With McCain out and Paul a no, that means there are a maximum of 49 Republican yeas for Haspel.
 Flake remains undecided.
 Sens.
 Joe Manchin, W.V., and Joe Donnelly, Indiana, are the only Democrats who say they’ll vote for Haspel.
 Several other Democrats also could vote yes.
 Senate Majority Whip John Cornyn, R-Texas, thinks the Senate will confirm Haspel “handily.”
 But there’s concern that McCain’s opposition could impact other senators.

 It’s doubtful McCain will cast a ballot on Haspel since he hasn’t voted since December.
 And his statement doesn’t say he’ll “vote no” on the nomination.
 The senator simply offers his view: “I believe the Senate should exercise its duty of advice and consent and reject this nomination.”